adap/flower/baselines/fedvssl/README.md

 # Where <DATE>/<TIME> are the date and time when you launched the experiment
 ```

 Then, launch the fine-tuning using `CtP` script.
-Results will stored in a new directory named `finetune_results`.
+Results will be stored in a new directory named `finetune_results`.

 ```bash
 bash fedvssl/CtP/tools/dist_train.sh fedvssl/conf/mmcv_conf/finetuning/r3d_18_ucf101/finetune_ucf101.py 1 --work_dir=./finetune_results --data_dir=fedvssl/data